BeichuanH/beichuan/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-Research at KTH Internal Combustion Engines division (2018-2021), the Department of Engineering Design & CCGEx
+Research at KTH Internal Combustion Engines Division (2018-Present), the Department of Engineering Design & CCGEx
 ------

 My research work on the internal combustion engines (ICEs) area was conducted at CCGEx.
 The project involves the following topics: